Alfred Wright (missionary): Conversion to boarding school

 The day school operated until 1839.
 By then, Harriet realized that this mode was failing to reach enough Choctaw children who needed and wanted to pursue an education.
 She persuaded Alfred that Wheelock should become a boarding school, because many of the potential students lived at such a distance that it was impractical to attend daily classes on foot.
 In bad weather, travel became nearly impossible, even on horseback.
 A log dormitory building was erected in 1839, then expanded over the next three years.
 A separate classroom building was also built.
 Instead of paying tuition, the children performed many of the chores need to operate the school: cooking, cleaning, providing firewood, etc. Class time was devoted to learning English, arithmetic, reading, writing and studying the Bible.
 In 1842, the Choctaw Nation adopted Wheelock into its school system, designating it as Wheelock Seminary, a school exclusively devoted to teaching Choctaw girls.
 (Note: A similar school for boys was built at Clear Creek, but later moved about two miles from Wheelock and renamed Norwalk Academy.)

 Rock Church

 Rev. Wright began building a new Wheelock Rock Church in 1845.
-Stones were dragged by from the banks of Little River by teams of oxen.
+Stones were dragged from the banks of Little River by teams of oxen.
 These were used to make the church walls 20 inch thick.
 The floor and belfry were made from cypress wood and the roof was covered with sun-cured oak shakes.
 Wright carved a slogan, "Jehovah Jireh" (meaning "the Lord will provide") into the gable of the church.
 Rev. Wright delivered the first sermon in the new church during the late spring or early summer of 1846.